Axway/api-builder-docs/content/en/docs/developer_guide/project/configuration/project_configuration.md

 \[string\] Sets the log level for the logger utility.
 Accepted values are (in order of most-verbose to least) _trace_, _debug_, _info_, _warn_, _error_, _fatal, none_.

+### enableLoggingAsJSON

+\[boolean\] False by default.
+Replaces the human readable logging of API Builder with a JSON equivalent that can be parsed in external logging tools.

 ### session

 \[object\] You can generally leave this as-is since it is generated for each new project you create.
 The `session` object may contain the following key-value pairs: